Board of Trustees – 2024

 Asish Patel, Chief Operating Officer, Monarch Housing Associates

 In accordance with our by-laws the SHA trustees are elected each year by the membership at the Annual Meeting.
 The trustees elect the SHA officers at the trustees meeting following the Annual Meeting.
-The full list of trustees Bios can be viewed.
+The full list of Trustees Bios can be viewed here.

 Diane Riley, Executive Director

 Diane joined SHA as Executive Director in 2017 bringing her many years of experience as a leading voice for the economically disadvantaged in New Jersey.
 Joining the Community Food Bank in 2011, Diane led a coalition of stakeholders to raise awareness about hunger, engage in public dialogue, and influence policies that address underlying causes such as housing.
 In March 2016, Diane was recognized by the NJ General Assembly for her service leadership and commitment to improve the quality of life for citizens throughout the state of New Jersey.
 Prior to the joining the food bank, Diane worked at The Apostles House, a non-profit agency providing emergency shelter, transitional housing and other services to homeless and at-risk families in the Newark area.
-Diane is currently a member of the board of trustees of the Anti-Poverty Network of NJ (APN).
+Diane is currently a member of the Federal Home Loan Bank of NY Affordable Housing Advisory Council.
 As an ordained deacon in the Episcopal Diocese of Newark, the Rev. Diane Riley serves as Archdeacon for Mission and Service a resource to congregations and other faith communities.